DahnM20/ai-flow-docs/blog/2024-05-03-summarize-document-with-ai-flow.md

 ---

 <head>
+  <meta
+  name="description"
+  content="Efficiently integrate document processing with AI-FLOW.
+Learn to summarize and extract text from documents using our intuitive guide.
+Enhance your workflow today!"
+  />
   <meta name="twitter:card" content="summary_large_image"/>
   <meta name="twitter:title" content="How to Summarize Documents or Ask Questions Using AI-FLOW" />
   <meta name="twitter:description" content="This guide provides a straightforward setup to help you efficiently integrate document processing into your workflow." />